-In their classic definitions, the ideological difference between liberalism and conservatism can be boiled down to the importance placed on the value of freedom.
+According to the classic definitions of liberalism and conservatism, the essence of the ideological difference between them can be considered the importance placed on the value of freedom.
 Liberalism, as its name implies, places an especially high worth on freedom.
-For classic liberals, this leads to the favoring of small governments.
-American-style liberals, in contrast, emphasize social justice (Gaus, Courtland and Schmidtz, 2018).
+For classical liberals, this leads to the favoring of small governments, and more recent American-style liberals emphasize social justice (Gaus, Courtland and Schmidtz, 2018).
 Both types tend to favor autonomy, choice, and tolerance.
 In contrast, the conservative position values experience and authority, viewing society as held together by family, private property, and traditions.
-Here too we can find different political flavors.
-Americans often group libertarians with conservatives, while Europeans generally do not.
-By and large, however, conservatives emphasize stability, duty over rights and rules over reason (Oakeshott, 1991; Kekes, 1997).
-When translated to political ideologies this distinction becomes murkier: In Western Europe it corresponds clearly to the "left" (liberal) and "right" (conservative) political distinction; in Eastern Europe and other previously or currently Communist nations it corresponds less clearly; and in the U.S., the conservative parties often hail "freedom" while the liberal ones call for social justice.
-Some scholars claim that conservatism-liberalism is a unidimensional continuum reflecting the importance of freedom (Jost, 2006).
-Indeed, this single construct has been shown to predict voting patterns in multiple locations (ibid.).
-Others argue that liberalism and conservatism are two distinct dimensions, albeit negatively correlated, which can be synthesized so that it is possible, although unusual, to be both conservative and liberal (Barnea and Schwartz, 1998; Hamilton, 2016).
-A bi-dimensional political space typically juxtaposes economic and cultural attitudes, and best explains voting patterns in many countries (Bornschier, 2010; Feldman & Johnson, 2014).
+Within conservatism there are also different political nuances.
+For example, libertarianism is often viewed as a type of conservatism, at least among Americans, if not among Europeans.
+Generally, all variations of conservatism emphasize stability, duty over rights and rules over reason (Kekes, 1997; Oakeshott, 1991).
+When applied to political ideologies, the distinction between liberalism and conservatism becomes murkier.
+In Western Europe, liberalism clearly corresponds to the left and conservatism to the right.
+In Eastern Europe and other previously or currently Communist nations, there is less of a direct correspondence between liberal and conservative worldviews and political affiliation.
+Finally, in the United States, those identifying as conservatives frequently champion “freedom” while those identifying as liberals call for restrictions in order to further social justice.
+Some scholars claim that the conservative-liberal divide is actually a unidimensional continuum reflecting the importance of freedom (Jost, 2006).
+Indeed, this approach has been shown to predict voting patterns in multiple locations (ibid.).
+Others argue that liberalism and conservatism are two and opposing dimensions which can nonetheless be synthesized so that it is possible, although unusual, to be both conservative and liberal (Barnea and Schwartz, 1998; Hamilton, 2016).
+A bi-dimensional political space typically reflects differing economic and cultural attitudes, and best explains voting patterns in many countries (Bornschier, 2010; Feldman & Johnson, 2014).
 In this paper, we will treat liberalism and conservatism as related but separate, rather than assume them to be opposites.
 We therefore ran all our analyses separately for conservatism and for liberalism.

-Religion, conservatism and liberalism
+Religion, Conservatism and Liberalism

 Religiosity is strongly and consistently associated with ideological and political conservatism across countries.
-Caprara et al. (2018) recently found that religiosity was related to right and conservative ideologies in 15 of the 16 countries they tested, an association that did not vary with gender, age, income or education.
+Caprara et al. (2018) recently found that religiosity was related to right-wing politics and conservative ideologies in 15 of the 16 countries they tested, an association that did not vary with gender, age, income, or education.

 But what links religious beliefs to social attitudes?
 An obvious candidate is value preferences.
-According to Schwartz’s highly validated theory of Basic Human Values (Schwartz, 1992, 2001, 2006, 2012), basic values are trans-situational goals, varying in importance (e.g. rankable), that serve as guiding principles in the life of a person or group.
+According to Schwartz’s highly validated theory of Basic Human Values (Schwartz, 1992, 2001, 2006, 2012), basic values are trans-situational goals, varying in importance (e.g., rankable), that serve as guiding principles in the life of a person or group.
 In the most recent iteration of the Basic Human Values theory, 19 basic values, which are recognized across societies, form a circular motivational continuum (Schwartz, 2012).
-These values are construed as two sets of higher-order values: Conservation versus Openness-to-change and Self-enhancement versus Self-transcendence (Schwartz et al. 2012; see figure 1)

--- Insert Figure 1 here --
+These values are construed as two sets of higher order values: conservatism versus openness to change; and self-enhancement versus self-transcendence (Schwartz et al. 2012; see Figure 1).-- Insert Figure 1 here --